Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Conclusion and Future Work

+By combining the slant range, depth, and DOA measurements with the receiver position, the relative position between the AUV and the surface vessel was geometrically projected onto the horizontal plane, thereby enabling real-time trajectory estimation.
+With the DGNSS providing accurate position and heading information for the surface vessel, these relative position estimates were further transformed into the North-East-Down (NED) coordinate frame.

+Based on this geometric transformation, the AUV trajectory was reconstructed by the acoustic positioning system, as illustrated on the satellite map.
+Overall, the results demonstrate the practical feasibility of long-range trajectory reconstruction under realistic marine conditions.

+It is worth noting that deploying a high-precision ground-truth system, such as an LBL positioning system, involves substantial cost and operational complexity, particularly in open-sea environments.
+Furthermore, the primary objective of the sea trials in this study was to validate the functionality of the system on an underwater platform and assess its feasibility for long-range operation under realistic marine conditions.
+Therefore, although no ground-truth reference was available, the results are sufficient to demonstrate the practical applicability of the proposed system in real-world underwater scenarios.

-\section{Conclusion And Future Work}
+\section{Conclusion and Future Work}

-This paper has presented Raspi$^2$USBL, an open-source, Raspberry Pi–based piUSBL acoustic positioning system developed to provide a cost-effective and reproducible research platform for underwater robotics communities.
+This paper has presented Raspi$^2$USBL, a Raspberry Pi-based piUSBL acoustic positioning system developed to provide a cost-effective and reproducible research platform for underwater robotics communities.
 The system integrates modular hardware, typically including the DAC/DAQ board triggered by synchronized 1 PPS signals, a six-channel low-noise amplifier, adaptive gain control, and oven-controlled crystal oscillators, with a unified C++ software framework capable of real-time digital signal processing.
 Together, these components enable accurate estimation of acoustic TOF and DOA for underwater positioning tasks.

-Extensive validation in three environments, a controlled anechoic tank, a freshwater lake, and open-sea trials, confirmed that the Raspi$^2$USBL achieves sub-centimeter-level slant-range accuracy (0.1\%) and bearing precision within 0.1$^\circ$.
-The field trials demonstrated reliable long-range tracking of an AUV up to 1.3 km, verifying the system’s scalability and operational robustness under realistic marine conditions.
-These results indicate that a low-cost, open-source architecture Raspi$^2$USBL can meet the performance requirements with most underwater robotics applications.
+Extensive validation in three environments, a controlled anechoic tank, a freshwater lake, and open-sea trials, confirmed that the Raspi$^2$USBL achieves high slant-range accuracy better than 0.1\% of the slant range and bearing precision within 0.1$^\circ$.
+The field trials demonstrated reliable long-range tracking of an AUV up to 1.3 km, verifying the system's scalability and operational robustness under realistic marine conditions.
+These results indicate that the low-cost Raspi$^2$USBL framework, with open-source software and a reproducible hardware architecture, can meet the performance requirements of most underwater robotics applications.